From Printers to Countries – How people view the world

 I just saw the problem of the world explained through an office mentality.
 The office has a couple of departments.
-Each department have a manager and a few employees spread over the office.
-(Now, imagine that the departments represents countries and the office represents the world.)
+Each department has a manager and a few employees spread over the office.
+(Now, imagine that the departments represent countries and the office represents the world.)
 There are 3 printers spread over the office space.
 People understandably use the printer that is nearer to them.

 Today there was a territory fight over one of the printer.

-“Why is those two people using our printer?
+“Why are those two people using our printer?
 They should be using a printer closer to their desk.”
 (The sense that the immigrant should rightfully be seeking help elsewhere.)

 “Why should we replace the white paper more often because they keep using it?
 If they want to use it, they should have their own tray and be responsible to change their own paper.
 It’s only fair!”
 (The sense that the immigrant receives financial help without contributing to the society.)

 People were seriously mad about this.
-This actually caused people to stop working and complain for their rights.
+This actually caused people to stop working and complain about their rights.
 (Petitions, Marches, etc.)

 They felt that their area was being invaded and that others were taking advantage of their technology without putting in their fair share of responsibility.